arcilli/investsuite-api-docs/docs/common_scenarios/risk_profiler.md

 After an assessment is created for a user, the risk profiling can begin.
 Conducting an assessment is done by asking a question to the user, submitting the answer to InvestSuite, receiving the next question to ask from InvestSuite, asking that question to the user, and so on until the assessment is completed.
 An assessment will have a status COMPLETE and calculate a score when all questions are answered.
 When there are still questions to be answered, the assessment has a status IN_PROGRESS and contains a next question to ask.

 After receiving an answer from the user, the answer is submitted to InvestSuite in order to get the next question.
 InvestSuite saves the answer immediately and determines the next question.
-This way, InvestSuite keeps track of and saves the progress of the assessment, which leads to the possibility for the user to close the application any time and resume the assessment where he left off later.
+This way, InvestSuite keeps track of and saves the progress of the assessment, so the user can close the application any time and resume the assessment where they left off later.

 ![Conducting assessment](../img/conducting_assessment.jpg)